mesosphere/dcos-commons/frameworks/kafka/README.md

 1. .
 Kafka will deploy with a default configuration.
 You can monitor deployment at the Services tab of the DC/OS web interface.

+	You can also install Kafka from [the DC/OS web interface](https://docs.mesosphere.com/latest/usage/webinterface/).

 1. Connect a client to the service.
 ```
 dcos kafka endpoints